 Buyers Guide – What to look for when buying shoes for standing all day

 Ultimately you want as much cushioning as possible.
-Chances are your feet will be worn out and sore in the beginning, you may even end up with blisters if you aren’t careful.
-The more cushioning you get in your, the less discomfort you’ll feel.
+Chances are your feet will be worn out and sore in the beginning.
+You may even end up with blisters if you aren’t careful.
+The more cushioning your shoes give you, the less discomfort you’ll feel.

 Wide design/Ground contact

 If you are standing a lot, especially on concrete or in a warehouse setting, a wider sole or base will help with more support throughout the day.

 Spend enough time on your feet, and you will find all variety of dangers to slipping.
 Rain when you are loading and unloading.
 Oils in parking lots.
 Potholes and cracks in the pavement.
 Ramps that are a little too steep.
 Look for shoes that offer slip-resistant soles to minimize accident risks.